AskCoral/a/README.md

 ## Tips

-The aim of this project it to reduce boilerplate but also aid readability of action files.
+The aim of this project is to reduce boilerplate but also aid readability of action files.
 Ideally, the action and types will fit on one line each.
 However, Prettier's 80 character line-length limit may make this difficult.
 One way to give yourself more characters, is to export all the actions at the end of the